ad9311/react-math-magicians/README.md

 - HTML/CSS
 - Webpack

+## Live Version

+To access the live version of this app follow this [link](https://ad9311.github.io/react-math-magicians/)

 ## Getting Started

 To get a local copy up and running follow these simple example steps: